 Standard data types¶

-- The API defines how standard data types have to be transmitted, e.g. how metadata and production data needs to be formatted as HTTPs payloads.
+- The API defines how standard data types are transmitted, e.g. how metadata and production data need to be formatted as HTTPs payloads.

 - For each of the standard data types, there is a preconfigured mass data storage available.